 Current environmental issues affecting the Burundian people: soil erosion due to overgrazing and the expansion of agriculture into marginal lands; deforestation (little forested land remains because of uncontrolled cutting of trees for fuel); habitat loss threatens wildlife populations.

-Google maps Burundi
+Google Maps Burundi

 The capital and other divisions